awsdocs/amazon-workspaces-user-guide/doc_source/client_troubleshooting.md

 If you are using version 2\.5\.11 or earlier and you upgrade from an older version of macOS to Catalina or later, you will no longer be able to use the 2\.5\.11 or earlier client\.

-To resolve this issue, we recommend that affected users upgrade to the latest version of the macOS client that is available for download at [Amazon WorkSpaces Client Downloads](https://clients.amazonworkspaces.com/) \.
+To resolve this issue, we recommend that affected users upgrade to the latest version of the macOS client that is available for download at [https://clients\.amazonworkspaces\.com/](https://clients.amazonworkspaces.com/) \.

 For more information about installing or updating the macOS client, see [Setup and installation](amazon-workspaces-osx-client.md#osx_setup)\.